 Desha Crownover (President) is an award-winning stage and musical director with over 75 shows to her name, ranging from intimate black-box style plays to fully-staged musicals.
 She has had the opportunity to direct, teach, and perform across the country for the past twenty- five years where her work has been commended by such theatre notables as Edward Albee, Ming Cho Lee, Patricia Zipprodt, and Timothy Near.
 She holds a Master’s degree in Theatre from SDSU and a B.A. in Theatre with an emphasis in Performing from UCSD and has served on the teaching faculty of SDSU, Cuyamaca College, and Santa Fe Christian Schools teaching music, acting, theatre history, public speaking, and speech and debate.
 Her work as a playwright has been produced at UCSD, SDSU, and Santa Fe Christian Schools, as well.
 Desha currently serves as the Artistic Director of San Diego Junior Theatre where she has taught and directed for the past twenty years.
 She is honored to be back at CPH where she has directed Seussical, The 39 Steps, Macbeth and The Old Man and the Old Moon.

 Anthony Zelig (Vice President/Production Manager) has been involved with Coronado Playhouse since 2017, starting as the light board operator for James and The Giant Peach and quickly committing to CPH as the Resident Lighting Tech.
-He has worked on the lighting for every show since Little Shop Of Horrors, including designing A Man of No Importance (Aubrey Nom), Follies in Concert, Joseph and the Amazing Technicolor Dreamcoat, Bare in Concert and The Winter’s Tale.
+He did the lighting design for A Man of No Importance (Aubrey Nomination), Follies in Concert, Joseph and the Amazing Technicolor Dreamcoat, Bare in Concert, The Winter’s Tale and Mamma Mia!
+(Aubrey Award).
 Anthony joined the Board in 2018 as Secretary and several months later took on the roles of Resident Producer and Production Manager.

 Lenelle Wylie (Secretary) is a newly elected board member at Coronado Playhouse.
 Lenelle is a San Diego native and lives in La Mesa with her husband and two daughters.
 She teaches biology and coaches the water polo/swim teams at her alma mater, Helix Charter High School.